risawitama/verbose-potato/README.md

-## No matter how kind you are, German children are kinder.
+## Why are fish so smart?
+Because they live in schools!